ZhiyuanLab/Pyoverdine-genome-mining/Section1to4_Pyoverdine/README.md

 - pyoverdine_annotation.ipynb is a jupyter notebook including the whole processed and demo.
 - All_Adomain_indecate.xlsx is the prediction substract of each A domain.
-- pyoverdine_digital.xlsx is the complete prediction of pyoverdine production.
+- pyoverdine_digital_1664.xlsx is the complete prediction of pyoverdine production.